 Referential and exciting

 Starting in 2021, hipster bible Pitchfork has been bringing an eclectic selection of some of the buzziest names in forward-thinking rock, pop, electronic and urban music to acclaimed venues such as Village Underground.
-Expect multiple days of indoor gigs and good vibes when the festival returns in 2024, with the 2023 edition having featured the likes of Sleater-Kinney, OFF!, Porridge Radio, and Weyes Blood on the bill.
+Expect multiple days of indoor gigs and good vibes when the festival returns in 2025, with Oklou as the first confirmed act.

 - Price: varies